philipperemy/name-dataset/README.md

 | 0.001     | 1455485         | 3327665          |
 | 0         | 1642641         | 3479437          |

-If you want to match roughly the same number of names as the V2, set the threshold to 0.15 for first names and 1.0 for last names.
+If you want to match roughly the same number of names as in the V1, set the threshold to 0.15 for first names and 1.0 for last names.

 ```
 echo -e "$(python main.py 'Brian is in the kitchen while Amanda is watching the TV on the sofa.\nThey are both waiting for Alfred to come.')"